Teen Titans Go!

 Is it any good?

-These popular characters get a youthful makeover and new purpose in this sharply written cartoon whose focus veers away from their superhero personas and zeroes in on how they interact with each other when they're not called on to save the world.
+These popular characters get a youthful makeover and new purpose in this sharply written cartoon.
+The focus veers away from the characters' superhero personas and zeroes in on how they interact with each other when they're not called on to save the world.
 Given that there's no telling when Beast Boy will morph into another creature or Raven will use witchcraft to get her way, there's a lot of potential for absurdity among these friends, and that's the stuff that kid-pleasing cartoons are made of.

 Whereas its predecessor, Teen Titans, monitored the heroes' battles against evil villains, Teen Titans Go! brings their relationships more to the forefront as it drops them into everyday situations that are more of a challenge than any attack would be.
 How do you guarantee "alone" time to watch your favorite cartoon by yourself?
 What if your best friend's perfect birthday gift isn't budget-friendly?
 And is it any easier to deal with these problems when you have superpowers?
 Because these kinds of kid-friendly issues drive this show's content rather than the battles themselves -- not to mention that the characters look decidedly younger here than they did in Teen Titans -- it's a safer choice than most superhero shows for younger kids and even manages a few positive messages alongside the clever comedy and characterizations.